terry-au/QuickTerm/README.md

 but, interestingly is absent in macOS.

 ## Why?
-Previous utilities I used were rendered obsolete with advent of System Integrity Protection – a feature I'd like to avoid disabling.
+Previous utilities I used were rendered obsolete with the advent of System Integrity Protection – a feature I'd like to avoid disabling.

 Additionally, using the services context menu seems unnatural, as it only seems to work